numical/gcace/Kubernetes/CHAPTER 4 - NETWORKING.md

         * writes IPTABLE rules from svc address to pod address
     * pod to pod comms
         1. hence pod > service name
-        1. DNS converst servcie name to service IP
+        1. DNS converts service name to service IP
         1. sent to virtual ethernet has no idea so sends to default gateway
         1. this is cbr0 (~ docker0) which, as a dumb bridge, passes to eth0
         1. which goes via kernel of host, which uses IPTABLE rules